FilecoinFoundationWeb/Filecoin-Antithesis/forest/README.md

--   **forest/**: Contains the Dockerfile and startup scripts for the forest node.
-Also includes configuration templates.
-    -   **start_scripts/**: The `forest-init.sh` startup script will initialize a Forest node.
-The `forest-connector.sh`will connect a Forest node.
+## forest

+* Dockerfile to build forest image
+* Startup scripts for forest nodes
+    * `forest-init.sh` will create a forest node
+    * `forest-connector.sh` will connect another forest node to the chain
+* `forest_config.toml.tpl` is a configuration template that is used in `forest-init.sh`
+* `forest.patch` is a patch to allow drand to run offline